Zeioth/compiler.nvim/README.md

 For building systems not directly supported by Compiler.nvim: Create a Makefile and use it to call cmake, maven, or any other build system you want to use from there.
 [For more examples see wiki](https://github.com/Zeioth/Compiler.nvim/wiki/Makefile-examples).

 ## Quick start
 Starting to use [Compiler.nvim](https://github.com/Zeioth/compiler.nvim) is very easy.
-Create `./c_example/main.c` and run `:cd ./c_example/` inside neovim.
-Then paste this code:
+Create `./c_example/main.c` and paste this code.
+Then do `:cd ./c_example/` to change the working directory to the project.

 ```c
 #include <stdio.h>